immunIT/owfmodules.avrisp.eeprom_erase/README.md

 # owfmodules.avrisp.eeprom_erase

-Write the EEPROM memory of AVR microcontrollers through the ISP protocol.
+Erase the EEPROM memory of AVR microcontrollers through the ISP protocol.
 It uses the SPI interface and a GPIO as reset line.